DEFINED CONTRIBUTION RETIREMENT PLAN AND TAX DEFERRED ANNUITY PLAN

-Your benefits under the Plan are limited to the contributions you make and the contributions made by Smithsonian Institution and any earnings or losses on those contributions.
+Your benefits under the Plan(s) are limited to the contributions you make, any contributions made by Smithsonian Institution and any earnings or losses on those contributions.
 The Plan does not guarantee that you will receive a specific amount at retirement and does not guarantee any specific rate of return (earnings) on the contributions made.

 Your benefits under this Plan are not guaranteed or insured by the Pension Benefit Guarantee Corporation (PBGC).

 ADDITIONAL RETIREMENT RESOURCES

-TIAA-CREF has developed an online seminar for Smithsonian Trust Fund employees entitled, Retirement Plans 101.
+TIAA has developed an online seminar for Smithsonian Trust Fund employees entitled, Retirement Plans 101.
 This brief seminar is especially useful for newly hired Smithsonian employees, but it can also serve as a refresher for longer service Trust employees.
 Check out this online seminar at your convenience.

 Upon separation of employment, please contact the SAO Benefits Office for details on applying for retiree benefits that may be available to you.
 These benefits might include retiree medical insurance coverage and retiree life insurance coverage.
 Eligibility for these benefits will be based upon your age at separation, length of service, and insurance plan coverage and participation history.
 See Retirement Benefits.

-For enrollment materials and assistance, please contact the SAO Benefits Office at (617) 495-7371.
+For enrollment materials and assistance, please contact the SAO Benefits Office at SAO-Benefits@cfa.harvard.edu.